The first printed folio map of North America and the most iconic American chart of the 16th century.

 The Great Lakes have not yet come fully into cartographic focus by this time, although the map includes three smaller freshwater lakes in a region labeled ‘Saguenai’.
 There is also a river of the same name and an annotation that describes it as easily navigable.
 The entire composition reveals this region as an amalgamation of ideas — a sort of cartographic mutation — in which the earliest reports of the Great Lakes and Saguenay River (which in reality drains Lac Saint-Jean into the St. Lawrence Bay) have been conflated into a single idea.

 Something similar seems to have happened slightly further west, where a large Lake labeled ‘Lago de Conibas’ empties into the Arctic Ocean to the north.
-Even though this lake is a mythical creation, it is common on late 16th-century and early 17th-century maps of America, including examples as far away as China and Japan.
+Even though this lake is mythical, it is expected on late 16th-century and early 17th-century maps of America, including examples as far away as China and Japan.

 Figure 6: De Jode surrounds the mysterious Lake Conibas with settlements and descriptions, giving the perception of a well-explored region.